 “This stunning novel in verse simultaneously condemns those who stayed silent and honors the courage of Scholl and others like her who gave their lives in defense of justice.” – A Mighty Girl, Sophie Scholl: The German Student Activist Executed at 21 For Her Anti-Nazi Resistance

 “It’s a gutting, important read that feels all too contemporary.” – BN Teen blog, 33 Quiet YA Books that Need to Be on Your Radar Now

 “This tale based on the real life of a young activist, supported by extensive back matter, belongs in all collections serving young teens.” – School Library Journal, In Verse: New Titles for Tweens and Teens

 “Based on real events and people, White Rose tells a story that will swell—and then splinter—your heart.” – The Children’s Book Review, 5 Young Adult Books With Narrators Who Find a Way to Stand up and Speak Out

 Add White Rose to your TBR list: GoodReads

 I hold a Ph.D. in German Literature and am passionate about books, languages, and history.
 My writing has won several awards and honors, and I’m always at work on something new.
 I’m represented by Roseanne Wells of Lucinda Literary.

-On the editing side, I’m the Editorial Assistant at Laboratory Phonology for my day job, and for five wonderful years, I was the Poetry Editor at YARN: The YA Review Network before joining Voyage as an Associate Editor in 2020.
+I was the Poetry Editor at YARN: The YA Review Network for five years, and an Associate Editor at Voyage YA for three.
 I was also a YA PitchWars mentor for two years (2016 and 2017) after being a mentee myself in 2014.
 While you’re here, check out my blog and interviews, or just poke around my bookshelves.
 Hope you enjoy!